userspace-xdp/userspace-xdp/bench/paper.md

 - What's the difference between ubpf jit and llvm jit?
 - What's the difference if we use SIMD instructions in userspace?

 Results: A hash function that would take about 40ns to exec in kernel eBPF or ubpf will be reduce to 5-10ns in userspace eBPF with SIMD instructions.
 This can overwin the performance gap between kernel and userspace.
+Even if not enabled SIMD, afxdp is 30% better than driver mode.
+AF XDP itself costs 75ns, driver mode itself costs 60ns, but here we can see the bottleneck comes from eBPF runtime.

 ### Inline maps - can work